Vrindtime/NoteScribe/README.md

 Why these?
 - Piper + onnxruntime do the high-quality TTS.
-- FastAPI + uvicorn give a tiny, fast HTTP layer for Lambda containers and ping.
 - boto3 handles large model download at startup without bundling it into the image.
 - Docker + GitHub Actions + ECR provide a simple, repeatable deployment pipeline.
-- Uptime Robot keeps the Lambda warm for snappy responses.
+- Uptime Robot keeps the Lambda warm for snappy responses.(To be Implemented)

 ---